rsmp-nordic/rsmp_sxl_vms/draft.md

 Multiple displays can potentially be treated as a single larger display.
 Eg. if you have three stacked text displays, you could interact with them as a single text display with a height of 3.
 Two pixels displays side-by-side can be treated as a single wide image display.
 But this could perhaps be handled by device, so it just presents a single display (component).

-## Introspection
-It must be possible to read the capabilities of the VMS, including a list of displays and the size, colors, etc of each.

-It must be possible to read the curent content of the displays.
-You should be able to subscribe to the content so you show a live view e.g. in yout supervisor system.

-## Alarms and errors
-A suiteable set of alarms must be defined, so you can get notified whenever there are failed pixels/displays, or other types of malfunctions.

-Common types of alarms could later be factored out into a generalized SXL module related to system status.

 ## Blinking
 The simplest is to alternative between content and a blank screen at some configurable interval.
 This could be supported for all types of display.